livewire/livewire/docs/properties.md

 </div>
 ```

-After the user clicks "Clear", the input will be reset to an empty string without sending a network request to the server.
+After the user clicks "Clear", the input will be reset to an empty string, without sending a network request to the server.

 On the subsequent request, the server-side value of `$todo` will be updated and synchronized.